Mother Nature knows what she’s doing and treats wastewater herself; it’s called self-purification.

 If you want to read more about effluent filters, check out the DBO))Clic – Effluent Filters on our blog.

 All grasses are allowed.
-If you are planning a vegetable garden, you may grow cucumbers, tomatoes, beans, and squash, but you must avoid root vegetables at all costs.
+If you are planning a vegetable garden, we recommend raised beds (on supports).
 Thinking of shrubs instead?
 Choose cinquefoil, spirea, weigela, lingonberry/blueberry, berberis/barberry, azalea, and rhododendron, but avoid any and all trees.

 No, not at all.
 You can check out the DBO))Clic – Septic System Additives on our blog to find out more.